Immunizations

 Immunization Clinic

 Both adult and childhood immunizations are available by appointment only.
-In order to receive vaccines, children must be uninsured, underinsured, or currently covered by Medicaid/Badgercare.
+In order to receive vaccines from the Public Health Department, you or your loved one must meet certain criteria for eligibility.

 Cost